danpetrow/danpetrow.github.io/_drafts/2021-02-16-Growing-Thousands-of-Plants.md

 I started lettuce, peppers, tomatoes, chard, ground cherries, strawberries, african daisies, asparagus, spinach.
 I also started to stratify lavendar today.
 As of today I have started 950 seeds plus a few hundred lavendar seeds so lets just call the total seeds started at this point 1000.
+2021-02-25
+We started pear seeds in papers towels and sandwich bags.
+These seeds were put on the heating register and kept dark to germinate.
+We also started stratifying gala apple seeds.
 <h4>March</h4>
 <h5>Plan</h5>
 Start herbs and flowers.